f117zz5/scripts/git_sheatsheet.md

 ```
 git remote prune origin --dry-run
 ```
-First test tne then reomove the `--dry-run` to do the actual job.
+First test the then remove the `--dry-run` to do the actual job.

 ## Clean up